 We have to relearn what traditional people know, that babies grow best when they are in the arms of their caregivers.

-How is it possible to balance our babies needs with the social demands (like work)?
+How is it possible to balance our babies' needs with social demands (like work)?

-There are some theories that long term breastfeeding and co-sleeping can prevent the child the feeling of a separate individual person from his mother thus preventing him the opportunity to develop his own self.
+There are some theories that long term breastfeeding and co-sleeping can prevent the child the opportunity to develop his own self.
 What is your opinion on this theory?

 What is the maximum age for co-sleeping (if you think there is one)?